Frequently asked questions

 Q – We have a for-hire motor carrier business located in another state and are compliant with all of the federal regulations but would like to know if there are any specific forms or applications that we need to fill out in order to travel interstate into your state?

-A – UCR registration and HM Alliance if transporting hazardous materials.
+A – UCR registration and Hazmat Alliance if transporting hazardous materials.

 Q – I transport cars and am purchasing a new truck.
 Do I need another PUCO Tax Receipt for this truck?
 If so, how do I go about getting it?